Even though my 20 something kid no longer participates (nor lives at home, I’m proud to say), I still like making pretty coloured eggs at Easter time.

 Spread newspaper on the table and have a wet rag on hand for drips.
 Using a spoon, gently place hard boiled egg into a mug until it’s the colour you like.
 Place on a baking rack to dry.
-When dry, rub with a lightly oiled paper towel to make shine.
+When completely dry, rub with a lightly oiled paper towel to make them shine.

 Here are the results of both white and brown, the darker ones being the brown eggs.
 The brown were different but to my surprise equally beautiful.